ranmocy/.emacs.d/README.markdown

 * Modularization

 ## File Rules
-* Every file here should be packaged to `provide' a feature and be `require' by others.
+* Every file here should be packaged to `provide` a feature and be `require` by others.
 * It should be able to adapt Mac OS and any distribution of GNU/Linux without modification.

 ## Path Rules
-* Every customized files are under `customize/', separated into different directory by classifications.
+* Every customized files are under `customize/`, separated into different directory by classifications.
-* Packages are managed by `el-get' under `el-get/' unitedly.
+* Packages are managed by `el-get` under `el-get/` unitedly.
-* Third-parties packages out of the `el-get' will be placed under `plugins/'.
+* Third-parties packages out of the `el-get` will be placed under `plugins/`.
-* Themes are under `themes/' used by Emacs 24 integrated themes management.
+* Themes are under `themes/` used by Emacs 24 integrated themes management.
-* Snippets are under `snippets/' used by `yasnippet'.
+* Snippets are under `snippets/` used by `yasnippet`.
-* Everything sensitive is in `personal-information.el'.
+* Everything sensitive is in `personal-information.el`.

 ## Code Rules
 * Atomize.